cevo-public/POUMM-GWAS/README.md

 ### Build pathogen phylogeny (IQ-TREE)
 * Build container, mount volume with prepared sequence data, run container.
-* This is done locally because I don't have sudo permissions to run Docker on the server where the data lives.
 * The script generates an alignment, trims characters after position 1505, and constructs and approximate maximum-likelihood tree.
 ```
 docker build -t build-tree -f Dockerfile-build-tree .